 How do I get into Web3?

 To get into Web3, start by learning about blockchain technology, cryptocurrencies, and decentralized applications (dApps).
 Create a crypto wallet (e.g., MetaMask) to interact with Web3 platforms and explore decentralized finance (DeFi), NFTs, or Web3 games.
-Join communities on platforms like Discord, Twitter, or Reddit to stay updated and network with enthusiasts.
+Furthermore, join communities on platforms like Discord, Twitter, or Reddit to stay updated and network with enthusiasts.
 Explore beginner-friendly dApps, participate in token airdrops, or contribute to open-source Web3 projects.
 Consider learning programming languages like Solidity if you’re interested in building dApps.
-Education, hands-on exploration, and engaging with the Web3 ecosystem are key steps to getting started.
+Education, hands-on exploration, and engaging with the Web3 ecosystem serve as key steps to getting started.

 What is Web3 for beginners?